-Layer some samples and play them from your MIDI keyboard like a monophonic Mellotron with Lag as portamento.
-Use Auto RTZ on Key if you want the Tape Loop to retrigger on each key press.
+Layer samples and play them from your MIDI keyboard like a monophonic Mellotron with Lag as portamento.
+Use Auto RTZ on Key to make the Tape Loop retrigger on each key press.
 Load a sample with different chords and set the Locators to different parts of the tape loop for triggering them.
 Check out the Instrument patches in the Library sound bank for some examples.

-• Play chords and ambiences using the faders
+• Play chords and ambience with the faders

-This is a method used by Alessandro Cortini in Nine Inch Nails amongst others.
-Create samples of different chords, and load them on separate tracks.
-Map faders on you MIDI controller to the Track Level faders on Portatron, and then crossfade the tracks for different parts of the song.
-Use Pitch Bend or map a separate knob to Tape Speed to create nice pitch deviations.
+This method, used by Alessandro Cortini in Nine Inch Nails and others, involves creating samples of different chords and loading them on separate tracks.
+Map faders on your MIDI controller to the Track Level faders on Portatron and crossfade the tracks for different parts of the song.
+Use Pitch Bend or map a separate knob to Tape Speed to create interesting pitch deviations.
 Check out the Fader Instrument patches in the Library sound bank for some examples.

-During development we have found that Portatron is a really inspiring tool and that it's easy to create "happy accidents".
-The lofi sound and built-in effects quickly generates an evocative atmosphere, that often turns out to be the seed for a new track.
+During development, we found that Portatron is an inspiring tool that can lead to unexpected discoveries.
+Its lo-fi sound and built-in effects quickly create an evocative atmosphere that often sparks new ideas.
+We hope you enjoy using Portatron to enhance your music productions!

-We hope you will like and get much use from Portatron!

-The Robotic Bean team, February 2022
+The Robotic Bean team, November 2023